xurizaemon/hubot-microsoft-jmrp/README.md

-# hubot-microsoft-jmrp
+# Microsoft Junk Mail Reporting Program, for Hubot

-Get Hubot to check your Microsoft JMRP.
+Get Hubot to check your Microsoft JMRP status.